The Relationships procedure contains a number of columns and uses various formulae:

 Gap: the most typical distance between Word 1 and Word 2.

 Joint: their joint frequency over the entire span (not just the joint frequency at the typical gap distance).

 As usual, the data can be sorted by clicking on the headers.
-Let's now sort by clicking on "Z score" first and "Word 1" second.

 See Oakes for further information about the various statistics offered.